yaneshtyagi/VideoClipOrganizer/README.md

 An open source project to manage you video clips - created and downloaded both.

+**Update (Jan 2024)**
+I thought of this 10 years ago.
+Since then, things has changed a lot.
+Today, we do not download but watch the videos online.
+So, it only makes sense, that this organizer can bookmark an online video(e.g. from youtube) with the desired time index.
+I can write a note about that bookmark as well.
+This will be useful when I am watching a video as part of my research of a topic.

 ## Implemented Features
 Nothing as of now.
 It's only in the planning phase.